Asbestos on Aircraft Carriers

 - Utility aircraft carriers, CVU

-In 1922 Congress approved funding for the conversion of a cargo ship into the U.S. military’s first aircraft carrier, the USS Langley.
-This first ship was slow and unwieldy, but it did allow aircraft to deploy and return out at sea.
-The second aircraft carrier, the USS Lexington was converted from a cruiser.
-The first aircraft carrier to be built from scratch for that purpose was the USS Ranger, built in 1931.
+In 1922, Congress approved funding for converting a cargo ship into the U.S. military’s first aircraft carrier, the USS Langley.
+The USS Lexington was converted from a cruiser and became the second aircraft carrier used.
+The first aircraft carrier to be built from scratch was the USS Ranger, built in 1931.

-Aircraft carriers brought a new importance to modern warfare when Japan launched aircraft in the Pacific to attack Pearl Harbor, an action that brought about the U.S.’s entry in World War II.
-From this point on aircraft carriers would become crucial members of modern naval fleets.
-During the war carriers began engaging in expanded operations, including carrier-to-carrier battles and amphibious landing support.
+Aircraft carriers proved crucial when Japan launched aircraft in the Pacific to attack Pearl Harbor, an action that brought about the U.S.’s entry into World War II.
+From this point in history, aircraft carriers would become crucial members of modern Navy fleets.
+During World War II, carriers began engaging in expanded operations, including carrier-to-carrier battles and amphibious landing support.

-Veterans today who were at the greatest risk for exposure were those who maintained or repaired components on the ship that contained asbestos, such as boiler room workers, engine room workers, pipefitters, and those who worked in the shipyards building and repairing aircraft carriers.
+Veterans who were at the greatest risk for exposure were those maintaining or repairing components on the ship that contained asbestos.
+Boiler room workers, engine room workers, pipefitters, and those who built or repaired aircraft carriers in shipyards were most at risk of exposure.

 Aircraft Carriers with Asbestos

-U.S. Navy veterans were put at risk of being exposed to asbestos.
-Even those serving today are at some level of risk because most ships are not totally free of asbestos.
-The way it is managed has changed drastically, though, and personnel on carriers are much safer than they were in the past.
-U.S. aircraft carriers that were known to have asbestos include:
+U.S. Navy veterans were at risk of asbestos exposure.
+Even current military personnel are at some level of risk since many ships are not completely free of asbestos.
+The management of asbestos has changed dramatically, making personnel much safer than in the past.
+U.S. aircraft carriers known to have contained asbestos include:

 - USS America, commissioned 1965, scuttled